An Introduction to the Healthcare System in France

 In most instances the French social security system doesn’t pay for the full amount of medical treatment.
 There are however some exceptions to this, for example when there is a long-term, serious illness, but it’s safest to assume that you will not receive a full refund.
 What normally happens is that the social security system refunds a fixed percentage of a cost that they have determined for the treatment you have received.
 See below, ‘Where it gets a bit complicated’ for more detail.

-Generally speaking, when you visit a GP in France, you’ll be asked to pay a bill of 23 €uros, of which 70%, less a processing fee of 1€ will be reimbursed by the state.
+When you visit a GP in France, you’ll be asked to pay a bill of 30 €uros (€35 euros for children under the age of 6, €39 euros for toddlers under 2), of which 70%, less a processing fee of 1€ will be reimbursed by the state.
 The same rough percentages are true for most hospital treatments.
-You can easily organise and follow all your costs and supporting dosuments with Ameli, the online platform for the Assurance Maladie / CPAM.
+You can easily organise and follow all your costs and supporting documents with Ameli, the online platform for the Assurance Maladie/CPAM.

-Private Medical Top-up Insurance
+Private Medical Insurance

 In order to cover the remaining 30% of your costs, in France, most people take out what’s called a mutuelle/complémentaire santé.
 A mutuelle/complémentaire santé is an insurance policy which will pay the part of your healthcare expenditure that isn’t covered by the state.
-This type of private medical insurance cover shouldn’t be confused with private health care insurance in the UK.
+This type of medical insurance cover shouldn’t be confused with private health care insurance in the UK.
 It is completely different and isn’t underwritten on your state of health for acceptance.

-We plan to include an article about mutuelles/complémentaires santé over the next couple of weeks, but in the meantime, suffice to say that when you take out your contract, it’s really important to shop around because prices vary enormously.
+Read our article to learn about how mutuelles/complémentaires santé in France work, and note that it’s important to shop around because prices vary enormously.
 What’s more there are various ‘bells and whistles’ that can be added to policies if you need them, but be careful not to be misled into paying for them if you don’t need them.
+For people on low income there is the possibility to join the CMUC (Couverture Maladie Universelle Compleméntaire), which is the equivalent of a mutuelle/complémentaire santé, but it’s provided free of charge by the state in France.

-Where Healthcare in France gets Complicated
+Where French Healthcare Gets Complicated

 Real Prices

 Many medical treatments in France are provided by professionals who have the right to set their own prices, however, when it comes down to how much you get paid back by the state, there are fixed rates.
 The social security system sets a pricing standard and whether or not your chosen doctor or specialist adheres to these prices is up to them.
 In many cases, you’ll find that the prices charged are exactly as fixed by the social security, but if you’re in any doubt, it is well worth checking.
-Highly specialized treatments are often charged at a premium and you can find yourself unexpectedly out of pocket if you don’t do your homework.
+Highly specialised treatments are often charged at a premium and you can find yourself unexpectedly out of pocket if you don’t do your homework.

 As you’ll discover in our article about mutuelle/complémentaire santé policies, there are ways of covering costs that are over the pre-determined social security limits, but always check your own situation.